 - Library maintenance: Allows you to check the current library for data consistency issues and restore the current library’s database from backups.

 Metadata about your ebooks, e.g. title, author, and tags, is stored in a single file in your calibre library folder called metadata.db.
 If this file gets corrupted (a very rare event), you can lose the metadata.
 Fortunately, calibre automatically backs up the metadata for every individual book in the book’s folder as an OPF file.
-By using the Restore Library action under Library Maintenance described above, you can have calibre rebuild the metadata.db file from the individual OPF files for you.
+By using the Restore database action under Library Maintenance described above, you can have calibre rebuild the metadata.db file from the individual OPF files for you.

 You can copy or move books between different libraries (once you have more than one library setup) by right clicking on the book and selecting the action Copy to library.